-The Group is a minority investor in Reckitt Benckiser Group Plc. with a share of approximately 10.7%.
+The Group is a minority investor in Reckitt Benckiser Group Plc. with a share of approximately 10.5% as of 31 December 2015.
 Reckitt Benckiser Group Plc. is a world leading manufacturer and marketer of branded products in health and personal care products and household cleaning.
 Reckitt Benckiser Group Plc. is a listed company (London Stock Exchange).
-The Group held 76,659,342 shares in Reckitt Benckiser Group Plc.
-(2013: 76,659,342).
-In 2013 and 2014 the number of shares held by the Group remained unchanged.
+As of 31 December 2015, the Group held 73,993,669 shares in Reckitt Benckiser Group Plc.